 During our research we discovered that first responders suffer from Post Traumatic Stress Disorder at the same alarmingly high rate as military personnel.
 Since our team member, Steve, suffers form PTSD and it affects the rest of the team, we decided to use the monument as a way to bring public awareness and education of PTSD.

-Because Steve's PTSD is not military combat related, we have made it our mission to build a bridge between all PTSD sufferers - miliary, law enforcement, firefighters, EMTs, civilians, and all the families affected.
+Because Steve's PTSD is not military combat related, we have made it our mission to build a bridge between all PTSD sufferers - military, law enforcement, firefighters, EMTs, civilians, and all the families affected.
 This is quite an undertaking, but we at Chainsaws for Charity feel it is the least we can do to show our gratitude to the Vietnam Veterans who helped Steve during his time of need.

 Communication is key.
 If you or someone you know is struggling with PTSD, please contact us.
 We can help.
 The first step - asking for help - is the hardest.
 Take care and keep an eye on your brothers and sisters.